 The rather gawky styling of the previous generations of Cayenne probably did the most to put off prospective buyers.
 Thankfully, the latest Cayenne is far easier on the eye, thanks to its smooth lines, instantly recognisable Porsche grille, startling LED lighting, and many styling undertones taken from its smaller, neatly proportioned sibling, the Macan.

-You can sport the E-Hybrid model by its green brake calipers nad green-tinged badging.
+You can sport the E-Hybrid models by their green brake calipers and green-tinged badging.

 The Turbo model also features an adjustable roof spoiler, which automatically varies its height and angle to improve high-speed stability, and to help reduce wind blast from entering the cabin when the optional sunroof is open.
 It also operates as an air brake, hoisting up like a sail when braking hard from high speeds.
 The problem with all this aerodynamic assistance is, none of it comes into play until the car is travelling well over 100mph.
 So, unless you regularly travel on German autobahns, it will remain purely a topic for the pub debating fraternity.

 The Cayenne’s interior layout utilises a key command panel and a huge central touchscreen rather than a cavalcade of buttons.
 This not only creates a more orderly layout, but also helps minimise distractions when driving, although it can be trickier to hit a specific area of touchscreen while on the move than it was to feel a physical button.
 It will take time to familiarise yourself with the various internet connectivity and infotainment menus, and once you’ve mastered that, there’s a bewildering bank of instrumentation behind the steering wheel, including two high-definition displays.
 It can be overwhelming, although we suspect that once you take the time to figure everything out, you'll find all the information you could want.